penguin359/chocolatey-packages/automatic/loghx/ReadMe.md

 MMVari, MMTTY, CWServer is include into LogHX as embedded modules.

-Sure, LogHX can be connected with your TRxs CAT by OmniRig or direct.
+Sure, LogHX can be connected with your TRx's CAT by OmniRig or direct.

 One of the LogHX features - multiwindows structure allows you use nedded tools only and keep your monitor screen space for another application.